dataform-co/dataform/content/docs/dataform-web/guides/environments.md

 In this configuration:

-- the `production` environment is locked to a specific Git commitproduction data
+- the `production` environment is locked to a specific Git commit

 - the `staging` environment runs the project's schedules at the latest version of the project's code (as exists on the `master` branch)